patelpurvip/EarthquakeMapping-Leaflet/README.md

 ## Map Layers
-A control panel in the upper righthand corner allows users to change the tile layers and overlay layers for the map.
+A control panel in the upper righthand corner allows users to change the base layers and overlay layers for the map.

 1. Base layer options:
     * Street map
-    * Satillite map
+    * Satellite map
     * Dark Map (to allow the markers to pop more clearly)

 2. Overlay layer options